uesseu/ninwavelets/README.md

 # NinWavelets
-This is a python package for analystic wavelet transform.
+This is a python package for wavelet transform.
-Morlet, Generalized Morse(GMW) and so on.
+Morlet, Generalized Morse(GMW), Daubechies and so on.
+But biorthogonal wavelet is not yet coded.
 Generally, CWT is very slow.
 But this is extremely fast for a python package.
 It is based on Numpy or Cupy, and it may be fast especially on Cupy.
+In case of MRA... it is normal speed, I think ;).

 ![My EEG Power!](img/alpha.png)
 This is my alpha band of EEG which was processed by this package.